-The proposals for Addison Road are focused on family accommodation, two bed houses, three-bed (including for wheelchair users), and four-bed houses and two bed apartments.
-Larch Road scheme will deliver two bed apartments and houses.
+The proposals for both Netherfield Court and York Road are focused on family accommodation comprising two-bed, three-bed and four-bed houses, along with some provision for older people.

 Council homes are let via the Allocations Policy, which is reviewed regularly and is subject to a full equalities assessment.
 This document ensures new homes are allocated fairly and that no groups with protected characteristics are disadvantaged.